Campfire Planning Sheet

 And your eyes twinkle bright as can be;

-You should laugh all the while
+You should laugh all

 And all other times smile,